Patch67/-OpenCMIS/README.md

 # -OpenCMIS
-A college management information system for UK specialist colleges
+A management information system for UK specialist colleges